 Addressing the maintenance challenges

-- Skills shortages: As distribution centers adopt higher levels of automation and look to improve equipment availability, maintenance skills will come into sharper focus.
+- Skills shortages: As distribution centers adopt more automation and look to improve equipment availability, maintenance skills will come into sharper focus.
 AR has been proposed as one tool that may be useful for guiding technicians through complex repairs.
 Another approach might be to contract supplementary skills to fill workforce gaps as needed.
 In a similar vein, as increasing amounts of robotics technology find their way into distribution centers, maintenance stores will need to change to keep up.
 Again, many operators may find the most cost-effective approach is to contract both MRO storeroom management and MRO supply responsibilities.

 Supporting demanding maintenance operations

 ATS offers an extensive range of maintenance solutions geared to the needs of modern factory and warehouse operators.
-These range from filling workforce skills gaps and handling storeroom management to implementing the advanced sensor and monitoring technologies needed for predictive maintenance.
+These range from filling workforce skills gaps and handling storeroom inventory management to implementing the advanced sensor and monitoring technologies needed for predictive maintenance.
 Learn more by contacting us today.